 We shall assume that whoever gives us instructions to provide services has the actual authority to do so.
 Where instructions are given on behalf of a company, a limited liability partnership, a partnership or other organisation we shall assume that these terms of engagement have been brought to the attention of the appropriate officers.

 Whenever possible we ask you to give or confirm your instructions to us in writing.
+If you do not confirm instructions in writing we shall confirm your instructions in writing.
 To enable us to act in your best interests it is vital that you provide us with all the relevant information that is available and that you keep us fully informed of any changes in your instructions.
-We will confirm instructions to you in writing when you do not write to use.
+We will confirm instructions to you in writing when you do not write to us.
 We will update you by telephone or in writing with progress on your matter on a regular basis.

 Our normal office hours are 9:30 a.m. to 5:30 p.m.
-We can often be contacted outsides these hours and please ask for alternative contact details if you require so to do.
+We can often be contacted outside these hours and please ask for alternative contact details if you require so to do.

 Each aspect of a matter is handled by a fee earner with the appropriate level of experience.
 All work that is undertaken on your behalf will be recorded to ensure that you are charged accurately.
 All work we carry out on your behalf will be charged in units of one tenth of an hour.
 This will include time spent attending meetings with you or others, travelling, preparing and working on papers and documents, attending court, legal research, correspondence (including e-mails), preparing attendance notes and making and receiving telephone calls.